-Dr. Jacobs is a Mayo Clinic-trained Reproductive Endocrinologist and board certified in Obstetrics and Gynecology and in Reproductive Endocrinology and Infertility (REI).
+Dr. Jacobs is a Mayo Clinic-trained Reproductive Endocrinologist and board certified in Obstetrics and Gynecology.
 He has been practicing medicine since 1975.
 He completed medical school and an Obstetrics and Gynecology residency at Northwestern University, and then went on to complete a fellowship in Reproductive Endocrinology and Infertility at the Mayo Clinic in 1988.
 He has been honored as “Top Doctor” by the prestigious publisher Castle Connolly in all of its editions of “America’s Top Doctors” 2001-2015 (top 1 percent of specialists nationwide) and “Chicago’s Top Doctors” 2001-2015.
 Ladies’ Home Journal and Chicago Magazine have repeatedly chosen him as one of America’s “top infertility doctors.”
 Dr. Jacobs has authored numerous articles for journals, books, and newspapers.
 Dr. Jacobs’ own experience as a former fertility patient allows him to empathize with his patients and provide the support and encouragement needed.
 Dr. Jacobs is committed to providing patients with the most comprehensive care available to make their dreams of a family come true.
 Dr. Jacobs is the Medical Director of the Center of Excellence for Polycystic Ovarian Syndrome (PCOS) at Fertility Centers of Illinois.

 The services, the way they treat you and the communication between Dr. Jacobs' staff and patient is admirable.
 And after just two months of being there my husband and I got pregnant. -Ana V.